With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCenter For Discovery Lakewood is a mental health facility in Lakewood, CA, located at 4136 Ann Arbor Road, in the 90712 zip code.
 Center For Discovery Lakewood provides residential treatment.
-Center For Discovery Lakewood provides couples/family therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents.
+Center For Discovery Lakewood provides couples/family therapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents.
 Center For Discovery Lakewood also supports patients with eating disorders.
-Some other services available at Center For Discovery Lakewood include family psychoeducation, case management and diet and exercise counseling.
+Some other services available at Center For Discovery Lakewood include case management, family psychoeducation and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.